opensearch-project/documentation-website/_dashboards/dashboard/index.md

 1. From the dashboard toolbar, choose **Create new**, then **Visualization**.
 1. From the **New Visualization** window, choose **Vertical Bar** and then select the index pattern **opensearch_dashboards_sample_data_ecommerce**.
 1. From the toolbar, select **Save**
 1. In the **Save visualization** window, add a title for the visualization.
-For example, the title for the bar chart panel is Order Date.
+For example, the title for the gauge chart panel is [eCommerce] Orders.
 1. Select **Save and return**.

-The bar chart visualization is now saved and you are taken back to the dashboard.
-You'll see two visualizations on the dashboard, similar to the following:
+The gauge chart visualization is now saved and you are taken back to the dashboard.
+You'll see two visualizations on the dashboard, like the following:

 ![Dashboard showing visualizations combined in a single view]({{site.url}}{{site.baseurl}}/images/dashboards/new-dashboard.png)

 ## Adding subsequent panels

-Continuing with the dashboard you created in the preceding steps, you'll add a visualization to the dashboard.
+Continuing with the dashboard you created in the preceding steps, you'll add an existing visualization to the dashboard.

 1. From the dashboard toolbar, choose **Add**.
 1. From the **Add panels** window, choose **[eCommerce] Sales by Category**.